ray-project/ray/doc/source/serve/tutorials/triton-server-integration.md

 ## Preparation

+### Installation
+It is recommended to use the `nvcr.io/nvidia/tritonserver:23.12-py3` image which already have the Triton Server python API library installed, and install the ray serve lib by `pip install "ray[serve]"` inside the image.

 ### Build Model
 For this application, the encoder are exported to ONNX format and the stable diffusion model are exported to be TensorRT engine format which is being compatible with Triton Server.
 Here is the example to exporting models to be ONNX format.([source](https://github.com/triton-inference-server/tutorials/blob/main/Triton_Inference_Server_Python_API/scripts/stable_diffusion/export.py))